AnswerDotAI/gpu.cpp/README.md

 # gpu.cpp

-gpu.cpp is a lightweight library incorporating portable, low-level GPU computation code directly into the C++ code of applications and R&D projects.
+gpu.cpp is a lightweight library incorporating portable, low-level GPU computations directly into the C++ code of applications and R&D projects.

-It uses WebGPU in the backend and provides a small, simple set of functions and types for portable GPU computation.
+It uses WebGPU as a portable native GPU API, and provides a small, simple set of functions and types for portable GPU computation.

 *** This project is a work-in-progress *** for now we recommend use to be limited to contributing developers and early adopters.